accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 Real world objects have state and behavior.
 For example, a car has state (color, make, model) and behavior (turning, accelerating).
 Object-oriented programming is an attempt to model this combination of state and behavior in a modular, comprehensible way.

-> *Definition:* *State* is the condition of something at a moment in time.

 ![Object-oriented programming](https://github.com/accesscode-2-1/unit-0/blob/master/images/car.jpg)

 *Figure: A car can be thought of as an object with certain state and behavior.*

+We've already talked about methods.
+A method models the behavior of an object--it *does something*.

-In Java, everything is an object.
+In Java, **everything is an object.**

 ### Classes